dribnif/tt/README.md

     $ tt calview 7

-Specifiying a different year for calview is done like so:
+Specifying a different year for calview is done like so:

     $ tt calview 1 2054